 Address: Leahys Open Farm Ltd Dungourney, Midleton, Co.
 Cork, P25 KW14

 If you are based in County Cork and have been wondering where to go for Halloween in Ireland, then Leahy’s Open Farm might be the ideal location.
-Their Halloween-Boo event takes place in the nine days leading up to Halloween and involves hay rides, witches’ lairs, pumpkin picking and carving, and more.
+Their Halloween-Boo event takes place in the ten days leading up to Halloween and involves hay rides, witches’ lairs, pumpkin picking and carving, and more.

 Causey Farm, Meath